 Help protect yourself and those around you from COVID-19, by getting vaccinated.
-To sign up to receive the vaccine at one of our locations, please fill out our Wait List form and we will reach out to you when vaccine becomes available.
+To sign up to receive the vaccine at one of our locations, please contact one the pharmacy location you wish to schedule your vaccine appointment at.

 Instructions for day of your appointment:

 Bring a valid photo ID and insurance card

 To maintain safe social distancing, please arrive at the pharmacy at or 5 minutes before your designated appointment